Blog

 What are the different types of engineering metrics?

-We can separate the different types of engineering metrics into two main categories:
+We can separate the different types into two main categories:

 1. Classical engineering metrics that are used by engineering leaders to better understand how software is being developed and delivered.
 These are the metrics that many organizations may already be tracking via software engineering intelligence platforms or in-house tools that analyze raw data from code repositories.
 They include things like deployment frequency and cycle time, and focus on the health of processes and teams, the effectiveness of teams, efficiency and scalability.